This keto Cuban casserole is an easy recipe variation of the classic Cuban sandwich.

 Plus, it’s allowed me to add another recipe to our Keto Cuban recipes collection for you all to enjoy.

-Do you know what’s also great about this healthy dinner, besides the flavors of a Cubano sandwich sans the bread?
+What’s also great about this healthy dinner, besides the flavors of a Cubano sandwich without the bread?

-After all, you want to be sure to share a flavorful dish that will help prove to them that keto can be a delicious breeze with the correct recipes.
+After all, you want to share a flavorful dish that will help prove to them that keto can be a delicious breeze with the correct recipes.

 To make a large batch of this casserole, you’ll simply double the recipe and bake it in a 13×9-inch baking pan for about 10 minutes longer than the original instructions.